 The initial discussion between the complainant and the Compliance Officer or Administrative Director should be kept confidential to the extent possible.
 The Compliance Officer or Administrative Director shall attempt to informally resolve the matter through discussions with the complainant and the respondent within five (5) days3 of receiving the complaint.
 The complainant will prepare and sign a written complaint when he or she first meets with the Compliance Officer or Administrative Director.
 Within his or her discretion, the Compliance Officer or Administrative Director shall deliver to the respondent by hand delivery or by certified mail, return receipt requested, either a copy of the written complaint or a summary prepared by him or her of the allegations contained in the complaint.
-The respondent shall also be given a copy of this Anti-Discrimination Policy and Grievance Procedure.
+The respondent shall also be given a copy of this Sexual Harassment Policy and Grievance Procedure.

 The respondent shall have the right to submit a written response to the allegations made against him or her, accompanied by any relevant documents or other materials he or she may wish to include (including a witness list) within five (5) days of receiving a copy of the allegations.
 The answer shall be either hand delivered to the Compliance Officer or Administrative Director or sent certified mail, return receipt requested.
-Within the discretion of the Compliance Officer or Administrative Director, the complianant will receive a copy of the respondent's answer or a summary prepared by the Compliance Officer or Administrative Director of the contents of the answer.
+Within the discretion of the Compliance Officer or Administrative Director, the complainant will unaffiliated with the College to conduct an investigation.
+The investigation will be conducted in the manner set forth in this policy.